Special Smart Growth Technical Assistance Projects

 In addition to our technical assistance programs, EPA's Office of Sustainable Communities sometimes works on special technical assistance projects with other partners.
 Some of these projects include:

-- Appalachian Communities: Across the Appalachia region, small towns and rural communities want to revitalize their traditional downtowns to boost the local economy and improve quality of life.
-EPA is working with the Appalachian Regional Commission (ARC), a regional economic development agency, to provide these towns with information about smart growth approaches through the Livable Communities in Appalachia program.
+- Livable Communities in Appalachia: Across the Appalachia region, small towns and rural communities want to revitalize their traditional downtowns to boost the local economy and improve quality of life.
+EPA partners with the U.S. Department of Agriculture and the Appalachian Regional Commission, a regional economic development agency, to provide these towns with information about smart growth approaches through the Livable Communities in Appalachia program.
 These approaches can help towns restore their downtowns and neighborhoods, making them healthy, walkable, and economically vibrant.

 - Zuni Pueblo Technical Assistance Project: Equitable Redevelopment of Petroleum Brownfields for Zuni Pueblo and Other Tribal Communities (PDF) (64 pp, 1.5MB, About PDF): EPA’s Office of Sustainable Communities, Office of Underground Storage Tanks, Office of Brownfields and Land Revitalization, and Region VI Office worked jointly with the Zuni Environmental Protection Program to develop a step-by-step guide on redeveloping petroleum brownfields sites.
 The guide focuses on three sites located on Zuni Pueblo in New Mexico, but also provides information useful to tribes nationwide.